ndiego/wordpress-university-workshop/steps/step-9/readme.md

 ```
 3. Locate to the corresponding saved un-synced pattern (created in Step 1) in the Site Editor by navigating to **Appearance → Editor → Library → Custom patterns**.
 4. Edit the pattern and access the Code Editor.
-5. Copy all of the block markup and add it to the `text-overlay-card.php` file in the theme.
+5. Copy the block markup and add it to the `text-overlay-card.php` file in the theme.
 5. In the theme's `assets` folder, create a new folder called `images`.
 6. Place the [lecture-hall-1.jpg](/assets/photos/lecture-hall-1.jpg) file in this folder.
 7. In the `text-overlay-card.php` file, replace the media URLs with: